 Closed head injuries in children are fairly common occurrences.
 Some children may experience a brief loss of consciousness, vomiting or even seizure activity immediately following a head injury.
-It’s imperative to not only be aware of the symptoms but to know what to do in case your child is hurt.
+It is imperative to not only be aware of the symptoms that come with head injury and concussion in children, but to know what to do if you suspect your child has a head injury or concussion.

 Important Information About Child Head Injuries

 Always call us after a head injury occurs.
-Often, we may decide that home monitoring is sufficient, however when it comes to head injuries, it is important to stay vigilant.
-In certain cases, we may recommend that your child be seen for further evaluation.
+Often, we may decide that home monitoring is sufficient, checking for responsiveness and signs of consciousness.
+In certain cases, we may recommend that your child be seen for further evaluation or re-evaluation later.
 Evaluations for head injuries in children include a thorough physical exam and cranial nerve testing.
 Radiology may or may not be necessary based on the results of the exam.

 Our pediatricians will most often institute a period of observation (usually the first 24 hours).
 If your child develops persistent vomiting, a loss of consciousness after a period of clarity, or repeated seizure activity, they should be evaluated by a pediatrician immediately.